terricain/truenas-scale-csi/README.md

   accessTokenSecretName: "some_existing_secret"
 ```

+Installing the iSCSI driver is near enough identical.

-Checkout the chart [values.yaml](./charts/values.yaml) for an explanation for the nfsStoragePath and access Token values.
+Checkout the chart [values.yaml](./charts/truenas-scale-csi/values.yaml) for an explanation for the nfs/iSCSI StoragePath and access Token values.

 To install the Helm chart: (this assumes you've cloned the repo as the chart isnt hosted yet)
 ```shell